-MIC can be offered as a Sole Invitation (MIC-SI) Contract to Local governments and RoadTek, using the MIC-CO Contract, with a few exceptions.
-The Contract consists of Volume 1 (Invitation for Tenderers, Conditions of Tendering, Tender Schedules, General Conditions of Contract, and other documents).
+The MIC can be offered as a MIC-SI Contract to local governments and RoadTek, using the MIC-CO Contract, with a few exceptions.
+The Contract consists of Volume 1 (C7820.MIC.CO Invitation for Tenderers, C7821.MIC.CO Conditions of Tendering, C7822.MIC.CO Conditions of Tendering Annexure, various Tender Schedules, C7830.MIC General Conditions of Contract with relevant annexures, and other documents).

-Refer Section 10.3 for information for further information on Sole Invitation supplier selection process.
+Refer Section 9.3 for information for further information on Sole Invitation supplier selection process.